I have a new love in my life. I found her far away on a trip-of-a-lifetime during 8 weeks of travel. Her name is India and Wow! I’m head over heels!

 Physical travel taught me lessons I’ll cherish for a lifetime.
 Yet as I traveled I felt the impermanence of my adventure.
 Time marches on wherever you are, whether you travel or stay in one place.
 Enjoying life as the sand moves through the hourglass is more important than where we go.
 It’s about how we feel as we go.

 After a month of travel, my hubby and I developed an inside joke about another day seeing another market, another temple, another monument in another city.
 It was all blending together and losing its sparkle.
 That rut can happen anywhere.
-Our inside joke stopped being funny. so we stopped too, for 8 nights in a town called Hampi.
+Our inside joke stopped being funny.
+Our solution was to stop for 8 nights in a town called Hampi.
 We needed to get grounded.

 Ironically, travel reminded us that it is not the destination, it’s the journey.
-Sometimes you travel better when you’re in one place.
+Sometimes you travel better when you are in one place.

-Wherever you are, you are traveling, so best enjoy the journey.
+Wherever you are, you are traveling, so find your ways to enjoy the journey.

 Insight 2: Gained from Overweight Luggage